buchenberg/Prock/frontend/docs/OpenAPI-Tab-Guide.md

 - Documents are automatically validated when uploaded
 - The interface will extract metadata from your OpenAPI files automatically
 - Use the activate/deactivate feature to temporarily disable documents
-- All documents are soft-deleted, meaning they can be recovered if needed
+- Documents are permanently deleted when removed; this action cannot be undone.

 Enjoy managing your API specifications with Prock! 🚀